 The double belay loop is nice on big wall harnesses like the Metolius Safe Tech Waldo.
 That said, it seems a little overkill for an all-around climbing harness except for rare applications, like using two Petzl Micro Traxions for a fixed rope self-belay.

-Overall, this is a harness for people who put top priority on the unique Metolius safety features.
+At $130, it is over halfway between a budget $50 harness and a premium $150 item.
+We do expect it to last longer than most harnesses, so the long-term value is there.Overall, this is a harness for people who put top priority on the unique Metolius safety features.
 If you feel safer using a harness, you may climb more confidently.